-The 7833 HSL has been almost completely assembled at the factory.
-The one exception is that the rear gauge assemblies will most likely need to be attached to the HSL in the field.
+The 7822 HSL has been almost completely assembled at the factory.
+The one exception is that the rear gauge assemblies will most likely need to be attached to the in the field, due to transport height.

 Consult the Parts Manual section on "Rear Gauges" to avoid assembling them incorrectly.
 Some of the rear gauge rockshafts are the same apparent width, but may be different in other ways relative to the final assembly.